-- In the early achievements track record, your most important publications (up to five publications in the case of Starters) should be presented, highlighting those as main author and/or without the coauthorship of your PhD supervisor.
+- In the early achievements track record, your most important publications (up to ten publications in the case of Consolidators) should be presented, highlighting those as main author and/or without the co-authorship of your PhD supervisor.
 You can also add field relevant bibliometric indicators, e.g. citations without self-citations (see ERC Work Programme 2019; Information for Applicants 2019).
-Preprints may be included, if freely available from a preprint server (preprints should be properly referenced and either a link to the preprint or a DOI should be provided). - We recommend to provide summary/overview information for the reviewers (e.g. total number of publications, contributions to conferences, citations, h-index etc as applicable; weblink to full list of publications), as well as specific "highlight information".
-For the list of five top publications in the track record, it is very advisable to describe their significance and your contribution in 1-2 sentences, e.g. in a textbox ("Here, we could show for the first time...") - There is hardly any information available to date on how much attention ERC reviewers pay to the provision of listing only "up to five publications" in the Track Record.
-According to the ERC Executive Agency, "the 'up to 5 publications' is not an eligibility issue but how strictly each panel will look at this in the evaluation is their own decision and cannot be predicted." - In any case, we recommend to mention any further important papers of particular relevance for your ERC project (i.e. in addition to the top 5) in the proposal as well, e.g. by integrating this information in a brief additional running text section in the Track record ("research profile", "research interests" or similar), and/or in the extended synopsis and B2.
+Preprints may be included, if freely available from a preprint server (preprints should be properly referenced and either a link to the preprint or a DOI should be provided). - We recommend to provide summary/overview information for the reviewers (e.g. total number of publications, contributions to conferences, citations, h-index etc as applicable; plus weblink to full list of publications and talks), as well as specific "highlight information".
+For the list of ten top publications in the track record, it is very advisable to describe their significance and your contribution in 1-2 sentences, e.g. in a textbox ("Here, we could show for the first time...") - We do not know how much attention ERC reviewers give to the provision of listing only "up to 10 publications" in the Track Record.
+At any rate, this limit is no formal criterion, but we would expect that reviewers appreciate a focus on 10 top papers in the track record.
+According to the ERCEA, it " is not an eligibility issue but how strictly each panel will look at this in the evaluation is their own decision and cannot be predicted."

+In any case, we recommend to mention any further important papers of particular relevance for your ERC project (i.e. in addition to the top ten) in the proposal as well, e.g. by integrating this information in a brief additional running text section in the Track record ("research profile", "research interests" or similar), and/or in the extended synopsis and B2.